 You’ll also choose your campaign type:

-You have 4 choices for your campaign type:
+You have four choices for your campaign type:

 For today’s tutorial, we’ll go with Recent Activity to create our recent sales notification popup on WordPress.
 You can use On-Fire when you know you’ll have lots of activity on your site.

 The On-Fire campaign harnesses social proof for larger quantities of sales.
-This could include a popular flash sale, seasonal promotions, online contests, or any other activity where you’ll have lots of sitewide engagement.
+This could include a popular flash sale, seasonal promotions, online contests, or any other activity with lots of site wide engagement.

 Visitor Analytics and Action Messages are great for leveraging social proof before you have any sales.
 But those campaigns fall out of this post’s focus.

-So, for now, click Recent Activity and hit Next Step in the bottom right corner:
+So, for now, click Recent Activity and hit Next Step in the bottom right corner; this will lead you to the Appearance and Design stage.

-Now you’re ready to design what your recent sales popup looks like in your Appearance & Design dashboard:
+Now you’re ready to design what your recent sales popup looks like in your Appearance and Design dashboard:

 You can customize your recent sales popup to look, say, and link to whatever you want.
 You can personalize your campaign’s: